TrueFi-Protocol/truefi-spec/README.md

 **pay()**
 - pay back loan by transferring deposit tokens to pool
 - can only be called once loan is active

+# TrueFi Pools

+A TrueFiPool is an ERC20 contract with additional functions to support providing liquidity and staking TrustTokens.
+TrueFi Pools are another building block of TrueFi, allowing pool depositors to receive pool tokens which represent their share of a pool.

+### TrueFiPool Functions

+**value()**
+- returns the value of one pool token

+**join(amount)**
+- called to join a TrueFi pool by depositing an amount of deposit tokens and minting pool tokens
+1. transfer deposit tokens from sender
+2. mint pool tokens to sender equal to amount of deposit tokens

+**exit(amount)**
+- called to exit a TrueFi pool by burning pool tokens in exchange for deposit tokens
+1. transfer pool tokens from sender and burn
+2. transfer deposit tokens to sender based on amount of pool tokens burned

+**stake(amount)**
+- stake TRU on a pool

+**unstake(amount)**
+- unstake TRU from a pool

+# Planned TrueFi Pools

+## Pool 0
+Pool 0 will be the first TrueFi pool which simply exposes depositors to the curve.fi pool.
+Pool 0 will be used to beta test TrueFi and liquidity mining.

+## Pool 1: Un-collateralized Lending Pool
+Pool 1 is a TrueFi pool which exposes depositors to un-collateralized loans.
+A select set of institutional borrowers will be chosen for this pool in order to keep the pool initially secure.
+Borrower addresses will be whitelisted and will be the only addresses which can request loans.

+#### Applying for a loan

+Depositors deposit TrueCurrencies into a pool.
+Borrowers can submit proposals to borrow capital from the pool.
+They submit how much capital they want, the % APR, the term, and the Ethereum address to send the capital to if the proposal is approved.

+#### Approving a loan

+Loan proposals proposals are voted on by TrustToken holders.
+Voting YES on a proposal stakes your TrustTokens on that loan and exposes you to upside & downside from it.
+If a proposal is approved, the capital is given as an un-collateralized loan to the borrower
+The borrower must return the capital before the term is up.
+If they return the full amount including interest, TrustToken voters that voted YES on the proposal receive a reward.
+If they fail to return the full amount including interest, TrustToken voters that voted YES on the proposal will have some of their TrustTokens burned.
+Capital that is not actively being loaned out will be used to provide liquidity in safe, high-interest rate defi smart contracts (such as Aave or curve.fi).

+#### Paying back a loan

+A borrower can pay back their loan at any time before the expiry date.
+Borrowers are expected to pay back principal + (principal * interest).

+#### Withdrawing funds after loan expiry

+Once a loan is past its expiry date, a function will allow LoanTokens held by the pool will be exchanged for the underlying deposit tokens.
+Assuming a loan is paid back in full, the amount of deposit tokens will be the principal amount plus interest.